Scientology: Media, popular culture, and academia

-Scientology has received an "extraordinary amount" of media interest, although the Church's relationship with the media has been turbulent.
+Scientology has received an "extraordinary amount" of media interest.
 In his writings, Hubbard often described journalists in negative terms, for instance calling them "merchants of chaos".
 He discouraged Scientologists from interacting with journalists, a tendency that, Westbrook argued, has contributed to negative press portrayals of the movement.
-Many journalists taking a negative stance on the Church have been concerned about potential human rights violations.
+Many journalists examining the organization have been concerned about potential human rights violations.